TREE REMOVAL NOT ASSOCIATED WITH DEVELOPMENT ACTIVITY

 Tree Removal Permit Application

-Apply Online (new users will need to create an account)
+Apply Online (new users will need to create an account); or

 Tree Removal Permit Application applies to removal requests which do not meet the requirements for the 2-tree removal notification form and usually requires review of a certified arborist report.
 A fee is required for this review.
 The review takes approximately 15 business days and may involve a site visit from the Development Review Arborist.
 Once the review is complete, the Development Review Arborist will issue denial or approval of the permit through email.